jsm28/c-papers-index/index.md

 * [All revisions of CPUB-documents and CPUBX-documents, reverse-chronological](cpub-all.html)
-* [CPUB-documents and CPUBX-documents order by document number](cpub-num.html)
+* [CPUB-documents and CPUBX-documents in order by document number](cpub-num.html)

 ## CADM-documents